Dealcar vs CarBook: which solution best suits your dealership?

 Yes, it allows electronic signing of documents and files.

-Does Dealcar allow the creation and signing of contracts?
+Does Dealcar allow you to create and sign contracts?

 Yes, with automatic generation and integrated digital signature.

-Does CarBook include a website or publication on portals?
+Does CarBook include a website or listings on portals?

-No, it is focused on internal processes, not on marketing or lead capture.
+No, it is focused on internal processes, not marketing or lead generation.

 Are Dealcar and CarBook compatible?